Meshlab-HSN/Linux_Server_WiSe_21-22/SSH_public_keys.md

-# Generate a new ssh key pair (sshpkeygen -t rsa -b 4096)
+# Generate a new ssh key pair (ssh-keygen -t rsa -b 4096)
 # Add your public SSH key in the table

 <br/>